tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 If you wish to make your own card template, follow these rules.

 * Put an example sentence and/or the target word on the front.
+It should be the only thing you have on the front.
 * All hints should go on the back.
 Furigana, pronunciation, meaning is what you test yourself on.
 Having any of them on the front will spoil the target word.